ULL-ESIT-PL/moo-ignore/README.md

 $ npm install moo-ignore
 ```

-Then you can start roasting your very own lexer/tokenizer:
+Then you can use it in your Nearley.js program and ignore white spaes and comments:

 ```js
 @{%